a.k.a Invert, Suspended Looping Coaster, SLC

-Vekoma also manufacturers Inverted Boomerang coasters.
-See the Boomerang Coaster Type page for more information.
+Vekoma also manufacturer Inverted Boomerang coasters.
+See the Boomerang coaster type page for more information.

 INTAMIN SUSPENDED LOOPING COASTER

 Intamin also tried their hand at a version of B&M’s popular Inverted roller coaster.
-Even though their trio of inverted coasters (a lineup which included the world’s only complete-circuit launched inverted coaster, Volcano: The Blast Coaster at Kings Dominion in Virginia, USA) were much smoother than Vekoma’s, and were indeed raved of as excellent coasters, B&M’s perpetual domination of the Inverted coaster market means that Intamin’s unique design is often overlooked.
+Even though their trio of inverted coasters (a lineup which included the world’s only complete-circuit launched inverted coaster, Volcano: The Blast Coaster at Kings Dominion in Virginia, USA) were much smoother than Vekoma’s and were regarded as excellent rides, B&M’s perpetual domination of the Inverted coaster market means that Intamin’s unique design is often overlooked.
 However, Intamin has been moderately successful with a launched shuttle variation of the Inverted coaster – the Impulse coaster, which has been installed at numerous parks worldwide.

 SARTORI RIDES ENERGIZER COBRA